 Most guests agree that the Chedi Hotel offers a vacation with a homely feel – from the giant wooden beams that greet you at reception to the beyond-friendly staff – The Chedi hotel feels more like a little family-run B&B.

 That said, the facilities on offer are second to none – and it’s obvious you’re staying at a 5-star hotel.
-We’ve stayed at several 5-star hotels in Croatia and the Balkans, and we always leave saying that while the stay was great, it was not exactly world class 5-star standard – the same can not be said here.
-It’s undoubtedly world standard 5-star hotel, as agreed by “The Leading Hotels Of The World.”
+We’ve stayed at several 5-star hotels in Croatia and the Balkans, and we always leave saying that while the stay was great, it was not exactly world-class 5-star standard – the same can not be said here.
+It’s undoubtedly worlded standard 5-star hotel, as agreed by “The Leading Hotels Of The World.”

 It’s not that surprising to see why, as the hotel is part of a mega international brand, which focuses entirely on luxury.
-For couples who are heading off on their honeymoon or for a special romantic break, this hotel will not disappoint.
+This hotel will not disappoint couples who are heading off on their honeymoon or for a special romantic break.
 Despite that, children are welcome at the hotel, and there is plenty of space for them to roam (though within limits), and there are lots of activities offsite in the surrounding area to keep them occupied.